Thesis Workshops and Online Tutorials

 1. How to log into the Thesis Registration System (TRS)

-2. What required documents you need to upload to the TRS
+2. What documents are required to upload to the TRS

 3. What “if applicable” documents you need to upload to the TRS